martin-ger/esp_slip_router/README.md

 - help: prints a short help message
 - show: prints the current config and status
 - set ssid|pasword [value]: changes the named config parameter
-- set addr [ip-addr]: sets the IP address of the SLIP interface
+- set addr [ip-addr]: sets the IP address of the SLIP interface (default: 192.168.240.1)
 - set speed [80|160]: sets the CPU clock frequency
 - set bitrate [bitrate]: sets the serial bitrate to a new value
 - save: saves the current parameters to flash